FinnDerWolf/RedMineCloudImplementation/README.md

 1. Redmine is running on port 80
 2. Grafana dashboard is running on port 3000

-### Cluster Health, Ingress, Storage, healing and backups
+### Test Cluster Health, Ingress, Storage, healing and backups

+The following commands must be run on the control Plane using ssh (ssh ubuntu@<CONTROL_PLANE_FLOATING_IP>) to test these services

 1. Cluster Health and High Availability